cdktf/cdktf-provider-snowflake/docs/provider.java.md

 - *Type:* java.lang.String

-Username for username+password authentication.
+Username for user + password authentication.
+Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USERNAME` environment variable.
-Required unless using `profile`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#username SnowflakeProvider#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#username SnowflakeProvider#username}

 ---

 ##### `validateDefaultParameters`<sup>Optional</sup> <a name="validateDefaultParameters" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.validateDefaultParameters"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 True by default.

 If false, disables the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
 Can also be sourced from the `SNOWFLAKE_VALIDATE_DEFAULT_PARAMETERS` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#validate_default_parameters SnowflakeProvider#validate_default_parameters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#validate_default_parameters SnowflakeProvider#validate_default_parameters}

 ---